paroma/paroma.github.io/index.md

 | 04/21/19 | Our paper on [Learning Dependency Structures for Weak Supervision Models](https://arxiv.org/pdf/1903.05844.pdf) accepted to ICML 2019!

-| 04/10/19 | Our workshop paper on [Utilizing Weak Supervision to Infer Complex Objects and Situations in Autonomous Driving Data]() accepted to IEEE Intelligent Vehicles Symposium 2019!
+| 04/10/19 | Our workshop paper on weak supervision accepted to IEEE Intelligent Vehicles Symposium 2019!

 | 03/22/19| Lab members use Snorkel MeTaL to [achieve state-of-the-art](https://dawn.cs.stanford.edu/2019/03/22/glue/) performance on the [GLUE Benchmark](https://gluebenchmark.com/leaderboard)